 must log a warning and continue on to the next artifact in the list.
 If the

-of the feature is MANDATORY
+Kind of the feature is MANDATORY and none of

 the listed artifacts are available then launching must fail with a LaunchException.